 The brain scans are also important to help basic understanding of visual systems, because a huge part of the brain is devoted to processing vision.
 Researchers’ work also has implications for therapy.
 “What we learn from the brains of Argus II patients can benefit other vision restoration approaches, such as stem cells or gene therapy,” Weiland says.
 “How people learn to see again will be universal information.”

 As director of the USC Roski Eye Institute, Rohit Varma envisions a large part of the institute’s work to be about treating people, both now and in the future.
 Overcoming barriers to care is a top priority, since his research has shown that undetected eye disease is widespread throughout Los Angeles, and also likely elsewhere.
 “We’re trying to get the public health message out there,” Varma says.
-“Just like an annual physical exam, you need to get an eye exam every other year, and then [starting] in your 60s, get one every year.”
+“Just like an annual physical exam, you need to get an eye exam every other year, and then

 For Vivian Hoorn, the dedication from physicians like Varma at the institute has made all the difference to see clearly and live a full life.
 “At USC, you’re not just a glaucoma patient in room 7.
 You’re an individual,” she says.
 “Dr. Varma has allowed me to have the gift of sight in my life.”